nflaw/smartnode/README.md

 bash ./install.sh
 ```

-#### After your machine has rebooted you'll have a much more stable and secure SmartNode.
+#### After your machine has rebooted, you'll have a much more stable and secure SmartNode.

 #### You're good to go now.
 BEE $SMART! https://smartcash.cc